 Matcha contains caffeine.
 The caffeine inherent in it releases into the bloodstream slowly, This provides the body with the right amount of caffeine over a longer period of time, it typically lasts at least three hours, though many people report feeling it for as long as six or seven hours.
 With traditional coffee and energy drinks, the caffeine could create an extreme harsh rush in our body by dumping all the caffeine at once.
 It starts off with a blast and ends in a crash later in the day.
 The caffeine in coffee causes spikes in adrenaline glucose and insulin levels, which in turn create jitteriness, nervousness.

 Like other products, Matcha also has different grades.
 The most common ones are ceremonial grade and culinary grade.
 A ceremonial grade is usually used in tradition Matcha tea.
 Culinary grade is usually used in latte and bakery.
 Each company defines grades differently.
-Here are some tips to find the best quality Matcha.
+Learn more about how to find the best matcha powder.